-Synergies with projects under the DAPHNE strand of the Citizens, Equality, Rights and Values (CERV) programme are encouraged.
+Synergies with projects under the DAPHNE strand of the Citizens, Equality, Rights and Values (CERV) programme are encouraged, as well as complementarities with the projects funded under HORIZON-CL2-2025-01-DEMOCRACY-08: Understanding and addressing gender-based violence against politically active women.
 International cooperation is encouraged, in line with the Gender Equality Strategy for External Action (GAPIII).